Baconbaker5000/JacekCompany/README.md

 # Changelog
 - Lots of new moons, all free!
 - Lots of new enemies
+- Tons more scraps
 - You can fight with your fists by pressing J and using both mouse buttons
 - Shotguns (and Shells) are buyable and on sale!
 - Getting drunk makes you capable of great speeds
 - The apparatus is twice as valuable and twice as dangerous
 - No more gambling
 - Emote by pressing C
+- 9 pages of suits!

 # Moons

 ### Taiga
+A Minecraft-themed moon.
 <details>
 <summary>Interiors:</summary>